-Inferred: Sentences having an implicit occurrence in the text, arising from inferences drawn by the reader. ("Holmes had a spine.")
+Implicit: Sentences having an implicit occurrence in the text. ("Holmes had an oesophagus.")

 External: Sentences expressing the observations and speculations by readers about the goings-on in a story. ("Othello is not the main character in Othello.")

 Intentional: Sentences reporting relations in which we ourselves stand to the objects and events reported by sentences of the first two classes. ("Agatha Christie admired Holmes more than any other detective.")